STI/STD Testing & Treatment

+Your Sexual Health Matters.
 Pregnancy is not the only thing to be concerned about after having sex.
 STDs (sexually transmitted diseases) and STIs (sexually transmitted infections) are common.
 Some can be cured.
 Some cannot.
 Many have lifelong effects.
-Choices Life Resource Center now offers STD/STI Screening and treatment for females and males.
+Choices Life Resource Center offers STD/STI testing and treatment for females and males.
 Testing is free, but some may require client to pay lab fee.
-Indiana Medicaid and private insurance accepted.

 Some STIs can make you sick today and others can cause problems later in life.
 Problems like cancer, infertility or death.
 Not exactly harmless or fun!